FOR RELEASE JUNE 01, 2019

 Representing more than 100,000 credentialed nutrition and dietetics practitioners, the Academy of Nutrition and Dietetics is the world’s largest organization of food and nutrition professionals.
 The Academy is committed to improving the nation’s health and advancing the profession of dietetics through research, education and advocacy.
 Visit the Academy at www.eatright.org.

 Dear Doctor: May I offer you some suggestions for your New Years Resolutions?
+These are a few concerns voiced by my patients.

-#1 I will refer all of my patients to a Registered Dietitian Nutritionist.RDNs are the highly trained, science based nutrition experts who can provide the most cost effective services to help your patients achieve positive outcomes.
+#1 Referrals: I will refer all of my patients to a Registered Dietitian Nutritionist.RDNs are the highly trained, science based nutrition experts who can provide the most cost effective services to help your patients achieve positive outcomes.

-#2 I won’t provide generic handouts to my patients.RDN services are personalized to each patient.
+#2 Handouts: I won’t provide generic handouts to my patients.RDN services are personalized to each patient.
 Generic handouts may only serve to keep the patient confused or just make they want to give up because the details seem too confusing or overwhelming to implement.
 With all of the multiple health problems that most patients have, the RDN is the perfect person to blend all nutritional needs into one eating plan.
 RDNs know that small changes, tailored to each patient’s goals leads to a lifetime of healthy changes.

-#3 I won’t assume that your patients cannot afford to see the RDN.Did you know that most insurance plans to cover dietitian services for medical nutrition therapy?
+#3 Cost: I won’t assume that my patients cannot afford to see the RDN.Did you know that most insurance plans to cover dietitian services for medical nutrition therapy?
 Many patients want personalized nutrition counseling services are willing to pay out of pocket.
 Most initial sessions with an RDN are no more expensive than the cost of a spa treatment or hair appointment.

-#5 I won’t recommend the latest fad diet to my patients.
+#5 Fad Diets: I won’t recommend the latest fad diet to my patients.
 Fad diets are rarely healthy, restrict major food groups and do not promote a lifetime of healthful eating.
 The RDN is ready and able to dispel all nutrition fads and provide the science based reasoning behind healthy lifestyle choices.

 “Keto here, keto there, keto everywhere!”
 It is inevitable, whether attending social gatherings, visiting the grocery store or interacting on social media you have probably heard about the keto diet and been tempted by its promises.
 In fact, the keto diet was the most searched weight loss diet in 2018.
 But is this diet the weight loss solution we’ve all been waiting for?